deohs/r_onramp/r_data_types_language_basics.md

 also store functions, packages, connections, and other structures intended for other uses.

-In this module, we will focus on data objects -- those which are used primarily for data storage and manipulation in memory.

 Like other objects, data objects have a *type* and a *class*.
-The type defines *how* the data are stored, while the class define *what* data are contained within an object.
+The type defines *how* the data are stored, while the class defines *what* data are contained within an object.

 ## Accessing Data